 Lucifer hammered again, until a golden calf was formed, then he stood back and gestured, “Look at You both.
 Look at Me.
 You built flaws into the program.
 Global template errors.
 You split them into male and female, rather than an indivisible whole, as the original design specified.
-Just as You separated the light from the darkness.
+Just as you separated the light from the darkness.
 You made them mortal.
 Subject to viruses.
 You made them multiply.”

 “It was You who engineered that!”

-“I, Lucifer, merely shed Light on their situation.
+“I?
+I merely shed Light on their situation.
 Showed them what was what.
 'Let there be Light.’
 What did you expect?
 You’d given them power, creativity and intellect, which they were not allowed to use.”

 “They can’t handle it.
 This tower is a vain and pointless construction at the expense of the rest of creation.
 It is power without responsibility, creativity without purpose, intellect without Love.
 It is You without Us.”

 “Yes, We are divided.
 The three of us.
 Me, and Both of You.”
 Laying the golden calf on the anvil, Lucifer reached into the fire and drew out a pink cake with four lit candles, “Oops!
 One too many!”

 “The imbalance will be fatal.
 It will destroy Us All!”

 “So what are you going to do about it?
 Another flood?
 Ah…I see that one hit home...
 You had to junk nearly all your creation and go back to basics didn’t you?
 But you already know a subtler solution; one much more dangerous than any of my divinely deadly designs.”